• Skip to main content

 I’ve also put together a page listing many of the Walther PPS holsters that are on the market now.

-One thing that I did notice about the PPS that could be a potential problem in some uncommon situations.
+One thing that I did notice about the PPS could be a potential problem in some uncommon situations.
 When the trigger is pulled, the striker extends beyond the rear of the slide and is exposed.
 If the striker encounters a hard surface, the trigger will not pull to the rear and the gun will not fire.
 Although this is unlikely to happen, it is a potential point of failure in the gun.

 Additionally, the pin could encounter foreign matter, such as clothing, and become fouled.
 Again, I imagine this to be unlikely, but it does cause me some concern.